Financial Reform Reports

 With the one year anniversary of the Wall Street Reform and Consumer Protection Act approaching – and the inevitable industry hand-wringing that will accompany the July 21 occasion – Public Citizen and the Cry Wolf Project decided to take a look back at what industry said during the last major financial reform era: the Great Depression.
 Read the report.

 Wall Street's "Two Cents": Industry’s Opposition to a Modest Pay Disclosure Rule

 April 12, 2011

 This is the first report in our Two Cents series, in which we will document the efforts of special interests to influence the rules that will determine the success or failure of Dodd-Frank.
 Each report will examine the lobbying expenditures, campaign contributions and “revolving door” connections of the most strident opponents of reform.
 Our inaugural installment looks at pre-rulemaking efforts to weaken the implementation of the financial reform bill’s requirement that companies registered with the Securities and Exchange Commission to reveal how much their CEO makes in comparison to their average employees.
-Read the
+Read the report.

 Hourly Rates: A Modest Essay About Extraordinary Paychecks

 Every fourteen minutes in 2009, hedge fund manager David Tepper made President Obama's annual salary.
 With 2010 compensation figures forthcoming as companies prepare for annual meetings, here's a baseline report.

 Wall Street Receipts: Pro-TARP, Anti-Reform Legislators Outpace Colleagues in Financial Services Contributions